Generic Name: calcitriol (KAL-si-TRYE-ol)

 Calcitriol solution is used for:

-Managing certain conditions caused by high or low parathyroid hormone levels.
-It is used to manage low blood calcium levels in patients who are on chronic kidney dialysis.
+Treating low calcium levels in the blood of patients undergoing chronic kidney dialysis.
 It may also be used for other conditions as determined by your doctor.

 Calcitriol solution is a form of vitamin D. It works by promoting proper absorption and use of calcium and phosphate by the body in normal bone development and maintenance.